kenjennings/HelloWhirled/README.md

 The excitement is overwhelming.

+ATARI_BASIC -- Ye old, standard Atari BASIC using "PRINT".

+ATARI_BASICXL -- OSS BASIC XL on Atari using "Print".
+Note the pretty, mixed-case keywords.
+It really is an improvement.

+ATARI_BASICXL_BIGTEXT -- OSS BASIC XL on Atari.
+Small change to engage the large text mode for display.
+(The difference here is writing to channel #6, the S: device for screen graphics.)

 ATARI_ATASM_CIO_PUTBYTES -- 6502 Assembly for atasm.
 Uses the official, legally sanctioned I/O method.
 It uses the OS Central I/O to write the string to the screen (E: device.)

 ATARI_ATASM_CIO_PUTCHEAT -- 6502 Assembly for atasm.
 Uses the OS Central I/O to write the characters to the screen (E: device.)
 It does this using the PUT CHAR vector provided in the IOCB channel.
 This cuts down the amount of IOCB setup needed, but changes the model to a less efficient iteration printing individual characters.